grouparoo/grouparoo/documents/deployment/getting-started.md

 WORKERS=1
 REDIS_URL="redis://localhost:6379/0"
 DATABASE_URL="postgresql://localhost:5432/grouparoo_development"
-SERVER_TOKEN=a_random_string
+SERVER_TOKEN="a-random-string"
 ```

+> A note on `SERVER_TOKEN`: This should be a random string that will be used to identify Grouparoo servers to each-other in the same cluster.
+It will not be used to authenticate users, but rather authorize servers to make requests against each other.
+SERVER_TOKEN is not a replacement for setting unique, per-application database credentials and isolated runtime environments.

+`npm install` will not succeed without these environment variables being set.

-### Step 3: Install Dependencies
+### Step 4: Install Dependencies

 Run `npm install` to install dependencies.
 This will also run `npm prepare` which will compile the typescript application and build the web components.

-### Step 4: Start the Server
+### Step 5: Start the Server

 Run `npm start` to start the server and visit `http://localhost:3000` to get started.
 Follow the on-screen instructions to create your account and first team.

-A note on `SERVER_TOKEN` - this should be a random string that will be used to identify Grouparoo servers to each-other in the same cluster.
-It will not be used to authenticate users, but rather authorize servers to make requests against each other.
-SERVER_TOKEN is not a replacement for setting unique, per-application database credentials and isolated runtime environments.
+Starting the Grouparoo application will also migrate your database and generally configure things as-needed.

 ## Deployment Topology